jhancuff/mag-gpu/README.md

 - Random repositioning to avoid mouse overlap
 - Always on top

+## Prerequisites
+ - A CUDA 11 or greater enabled GPU
+ - CUDA toolkit installed.

 ## Installation

 1. Download the archive from the [releases](https://github.com/your-username/your-repo-name/releases) page.